EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 ~~~

 Next, append _plot.plbnds_{: style="color: green"} to _plot.2bands_{: style="color: green"}, adapt it to draw two kinds of bands in each frame, each with its own color.
-This could be done with a text editor, but it is convenient to accomplish it with an **awk** command:
+This could be accomplished with a text editor, but it is convenient to accomplish it with an **awk** command:

 ~~~
 $ awk '{if ($1 == "-colsy") {sub("-qr","-lt {colg} -qr");sub("dat","green");sub("green","gw");sub("colg","colr");print;sub("gw","lda");sub("colr","colb");print} else {print}}' plot.plbnds >> plot.2bands